Puerto Rican Renewal Party: Founding

 Although most PRP leaders supported statehood for Puerto Rico, they decided that their new party would seek to include people who supported other status options.

-The Puerto Rican Renewal Party was formally founded on August 28, 1983 in Ponce, Puerto Rico, just a few meters from where the NPP assembly of Nov.
+The Puerto Rican Renewal Party was formally founded on August 28, 1983, in Ponce, Puerto Rico, just a few meters from where the NPP assembly of Nov.
 14, 1982 had taken place.

-The lack of resources to run an effective campaign and the decision not to become a pro-statehood party doomed the PRP's effort (this is an opinion based on personal observations at the time, there are other reasons that could arguably be determined as causes for the election result).
 Despite the fact that Padilla was widely respected by the voters, in the end he received just over 4.05% of the vote, below the 5% threshold to keep the party registered.

 The gubernatorial vote in 1984 was: